-PRC online renewal guide for registered professionals in the Philippines and OFWs who will renew their license / ID thru the online services of the Professional Regulation Commission.
+PRC online renewal guide for registered professionals in the Philippines and OFWs who will renew their license / ID through the online services of the Professional Regulation Commission.

 8 Steps to renew your PRC License Online